nextflow-io/nextflow/docs/config.rst

 Process selectors
 ^^^^^^^^^^^^^^^^^

-The ``withLabel`` selectors allow the configuration of all processes annotated with a :ref:`process-label` directive shown below::
+The ``withLabel`` selectors allow the configuration of all processes annotated with a :ref:`process-label` directive as shown below::

     process {